desiretech/lompang/README.md

 Lompang SDK
 ===========

-This repository contains the API that powers the iOS carpooling app, Lompang.
-It's a set of pubsub messaging functionalities which iOS developers can call from their Obj-C codes.
+This repository contains the API that powers the iOS carpooling app, [Lompang](http://appstore.com/lompang) It's a set of pubsub messaging functionalities which iOS developers can call from their Obj-C codes.
 Backend is conveniently handled for you.